 3. No certification can be a great thing

 Sometimes hotels with no certifications can be just as good if not better than certified ones.
 In many cases, small family-owned accommodations see no need for certifications.
 Sometimes, their very purpose surrounds being in tune with nature and respecting the environment within which they flourish.
 Take Old Leura Dairy for example.
-This accommodation in New South Wales’ Blue Mountains has its entire ethos rooted in nature:
+This green accommodation in New South Wales’ Blue Mountains has its entire ethos rooted in nature:

 “Our philosophy in the creation of Old Leura Dairy has been to be as gentle on our world as possible, without detracting from our guests’ experiences.“